Xiaoyang-Lu/Xiaoyang-Lu.github.io/_pages/about.md

 Updates
 ======
 - <span style="color:red;">[May 2024] Xiaoyang was selected by the Illinois Tech Computer Science Awards Committee to receive the Best Student Paper award for the 2023-2024 academic year!
 Cheers! </span>
-- <span style="color:red;">[May 2024] Xiaoyang's dissertation 'Utilizing Concurrent Data Accesses for Data-Driven and AI Applications,' has been accepted for the Ph.D.
+- <span style="color:red;">[May 2024] Xiaoyang's dissertation 'Utilizing Concurrent Data Accesses for Data-Driven and AI Applications' has been accepted for the Ph.D.
 Forum at DAC 2024!
 Cheers! </span>
 - <span style="color:red;">[Mar 2024] Xiaoyang won the [Best Poster Award](../files/Certificates/certificate_2024_college_of_computing_poster.pdf) at the 2024 College of Computing Poster Session of Illinois Tech!
 Cheers! </span>
 - <span style="color:red;">[Mar 2024] Xiaoyang was awarded with an ASPLOS Student Travel Grant.
 Cheers! </span>
 - <span style="color:red;">[Feb 2024] Our paper 'ACES: Accelerating Sparse Matrix Multiplication with Adaptive Execution Flow and Concurrency-Aware Cache Optimizations' has been accepted by ASPLOS 2024!
 Congrats to all collaborators! [accept rate 11.5%].</span>